gtk-rs/gtk4-rs/book/src/gobject_properties.md

 ```rust ,no_run
 {{#rustdoc_include ../listings/gobject_properties/4/main.rs:bind_numbers}}
 ```
-If we now click on one button, the "number" and "label" properties of the other button change as well.
+Now if we click on one button, the "number" and "label" properties of the other button change as well.

 <div style="text-align:center"><img src="img/gobject_properties_buttons.png"/></div>